FEATURE AVAILABILITY: LogicMonitor Pro and Enterprise

 Creating and Saving Topology Maps

 Upon arriving at the Mapping page (available from the main left-hand navigation menu), you are initially presented with a listing of saved maps, organized by map group.
-As shown next, expanding a group allows you view, edit, or delete its member topology maps, as well as add them to dashboards as Topology Map widgets.
+As shown next, expanding a group allows you to view, edit, or delete its member topology maps, as well as add them to dashboards as Topology Map widgets.
 This Saved Maps area is also the launching point for the creation of new topology maps.

 Creating Topology Maps

 When you first create a topology map, you are presented with an empty canvas.
 This canvas can be populated with whatever meaningful context you are seeking.
-LogicMonitor follows the additive approach to establishing context; users start with the smallest subset of information required to begin exploring an issue, and expand outward as necessary.
+LogicMonitor follows the additive approach to establishing context; users start with the smallest subset of information required to begin exploring an issue and expand outward as necessary.